NC3-LU/cases_web/internshipsjobs.md

 There are currently no open positions at CASES...

-**But** come back soon as we are currently working on great internship oportunities!
+**But** come back soon as we are currently working on great internship opportunities!